 However, there has been some good news recently.
 South Norfolk has recently reversed its decision not to fund IVF and from 1st April 2019 will offer two cycles of IVF treatment to people that meet its criteria – removing the postcode lottery in Norfolk.

-This is an opportunity not just to influence the decision of the commissioners, but also to propose new ways to improve the fertility service so we are hosting a survey to gain feedback on the impact of the cuts to funding.
+This is an opportunity not just to influence the decision of the commissioners, but also to propose new ways to improve the fertility service so we hosted a survey to gain feedback on the impact of the cuts to funding.
+Over 300 people participated in this survey and the findings have been given to the CCG.

 From its work with the NHS in Norfolk, Bourn Hall believes it is possible to create efficiencies in the service and allow more people in Cambridgeshire to benefit from the significant expertise that is available.